Azure/azure-iot-sdk-node/device-samples/getting started/src/receive method invocation/README.md

 ![image showing device methods side by side](../../../../doc/device-samples/media/azure-portal-and-iot-explorer-direct-method.png)

 Click **Invoke method**.
-When the device recieves the message, the handler is invocated.
+When the device recieves the message, the handler invokes the method.
 You should then see the following message in your terminal:

 ```text
 Received method call for method 'fanOn'